 For once I'll create a traditional sort of artist's statement...

 I drew constantly as a kid.
 Getting lost in art is a meditation.

-I began painting at sixteen--a friend gave me his father's paint and said use
+I began painting at sixteen A friend gave me his father's paints and said 'use

-these.
+these'.
 Painting was never a quiet meditation like drawing.
-Painting for me was a frenzy of movement, of music and chills, and in vino, veritas.
-It lights up your brain.
+Painting for me was a

+orchestrated frenzy of movement, of music and chills, and in vino, Bacchic.
+It lights

 I painted regularly until my late twenties when I took a break to reset life.